atlassian-labs/data-center-terraform/docs/docs/troubleshooting/TROUBLESHOOTING.md

     To troubleshoot the error, run the following script:

     ```
-    scripts/collect_k8s_logs.sh atlas-dcapt-confluence-small-cluster us-west-2 /path/to/local/directory
+    scripts/collect_k8s_logs.sh atlas-dcapt-confluence-small-cluster us-east-2 /path/to/local/directory
     ```

     Cluster name and region may differ (look at environment name and region in your `config.tfvars`).
+For example, if your `environment_name` is `dcapt-confluence-small`, then your cluster name is `atlas-dcapt-confluence-small-cluster`.
 The last argument is a destination path for a tar.gz with logs that the script will produce.

     Share the archive in Slack [#data-center-app-performance-toolkit](http://bit.ly/dcapt_slack){.external} channel along with your support request.
     You can also look at the pod and its logs, e.g.: